LYNCH·LLP

 • What is Avi M Gold's overall allowance rate?

-The examiner's allowance rate is 32%, calculated from 16 allowed applications among 50 disposed (decided) applications.
-This is a historical aggregate and is not a prediction of any specific application's outcome.
+The examiner's allowance rate is 32%, based on decided applications (allowed and abandoned) pooled across all art units.
+This is a historical figure and not a prediction of any specific application.

 ◈ RESPONDING TO AN OFFICE ACTION